-The working group are working collaboratively with a TP steering group and NHSBT subject matter experts.
-The TP steering group has representatives from ISBT, BBTS, NTPN, PBM, guideline and NCA authors, with experience and knowledge of frameworks and the TP role.
+The working group are work collaboratively with a TP steering group and NHSBT subject matter experts.
+The TP steering group has representatives from, and experience working with, ISBT, BBTS, NTPN, NHSBT PBM team ,BSH guideline and NCA authors, and the TP role.

-A survey was designed by the working group on MS Forms and sent to all TPs listed on the NHSBT database by the regional transfusion committee administrators.
-The survey was open from the 1st - 22nd of May 2024.
+The survey was designed by the working group on MS Forms and sent to all TPs listed on the NHSBT database by the regional transfusion committee administrators.
+The survey was open from the $1^{st} - 22^{nd}$ of May 2024.